 - Dedicated wireless backhaul: When you use tri-band routers, like the RT-AC5300, RT-AX92U, or GT-AX11000, one of its 5Ghz bands, the 5GHz-2, will work as the dedicated backhaul band.

 - Third-party switch supported: For wired backhaul, you can use switches between the main router and nodes.
 For best performance, make sure you use Gigabit (or faster) ones.

-- Auto-sensing network ports: Only on the router unit, the WAN port functions as its designated role — it needs to connect to an Internet source.
-After that, all network ports in the mesh system, those of the router and nodes, work as LANs.
+- Auto-sensing network ports: On the router unit, the WAN port functions as its designated role — it needs to connect to an Internet source.
+After that, the rest of the network ports in the mesh system, including the WAN ports on the nodes work as LANs.
 That’s generally true in either a wired- or a wireless-backhaul setup.